-Working with a small team and under the supervision of the Criminal Justice Project Director, the Policy Analyst will be responsible for advocating for reform of the criminal legal system at both the state and local levels.
+Working with a small team and under the supervision of the Criminal Justice Project Director, the Policy Advocate will be responsible for helping advance reform of the criminal legal system at both the state and local levels.

 - Maintaining a deep understanding of the criminal justice system and necessary changes to advance racial and economic justice.

-- Conducting rigorous policy research, and collecting and interpreting data to understand the impacts of current laws, policies, practices, and procedures.
+- Assisting in conducting policy research and collecting and interpreting data to understand the impacts of current laws, policies, practices, and procedures.

-- Drafting memoranda, factsheets, reports, legislation and other advocacy materials.
+- Assisting in the drafting of memoranda, factsheets, reports, legislation, and other advocacy materials.

-- Reviewing and providing analysis on existing and proposed legislation, legal opinions and briefs, rulings from the Attorney General and the courts, etc.
+- Reviewing and providing feedback on existing and proposed legislation, legal opinions and briefs, rulings from the Attorney General and the courts, etc.

 - Performing other duties as assigned.